laneboysrc/hk310-expansion/hk310-info.rst

 Open questions:

-- Model data: is there a checksum?
-What is the meaning of the bytes?
-- Is the TX sending data at all?
-- What is the timing of stick data to the NRF module?
 - What is the timing with which stick data propagates to the receiver?
-- How do the stick values translate into pulse width on the receiver?
 - What resolution can we reliably achieve?
-- what do the remaining bits of the startup sequence mean?
-Compare them with other transmitters!
-- How does the failsafe percentage translate into output?

-Note: the RF module firmware differs between HK300 and HK310 Also the X3S seems to have different firmware as the EEPROM ports are different!
-I have not examined the serial protocol of the X3S yet to see if it is different as well